Bitcoin Adoption: What Exactly is a Legal Tender?

 3. Fast and Cheap Transactions: If we speak of transaction speed and costs, Bitcoin is one of the fastest and cheapest ways to transact value anywhere in the world, thanks to Lightning Network.

 The cost-effectiveness of Bitcoin transactions on the LN makes Bitcoin highly suitable for weaker economies with substantial inflow of remittances.
-If citizens are able to receive Bitcoin payments from their family members working abroad, it can save hundreds of millions in fees paid to banks and financial service providers.
+If citizens are able to receive BTC payments from their family members working abroad thanks to their Bitcoin wallet, it can save hundreds of millions in fees paid to banks and financial service providers.

 5. On Track to Becoming Green: It’s true.
 Bitcoin does consume energy equivalent to a small country and its energy demand is expected to only go up from here.
 But what’s noteworthy is that more Bitcoin proponents are starting to rely on renewable sources of energy.
 If we are to trust some vague estimates, anywhere between 30% to 60% of the energy consumed by Bitcoin comes from renewable resources.